TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 ::::::

 This is an example of a so-called **recursive** definition.
-The evaluation of an $n$ by $n$-determinant is reduced to the evaluation of $n$-determinants 'one size smaller'.
-By repeating this reduction we get smaller and smaller determinants and end up with $2\times2$-$determinants as defined in {prf:ref}`Def:CrossProduct:2x2determinant`.
+The evaluation of an $n\times n$-determinant is reduced to the evaluation of $n$ determinants that are 'one size smaller'.
+By repeating this reduction we get smaller and smaller determinants and end up with $2\times2$-determinants as defined in {prf:ref}`Def:CrossProduct:2x2determinant`.
 And the formula also works for $2 \times 2$-matrices:

 $$